 Two ministries bear the main responsibility for Luxembourg’s educational system:

-- The ministry of Family Affairs and Integration (MFI; ministère de la Famille, de l’Intégration et à la Grande Région) is in charge of matters such as family policy, social inclusion, solidarity, senior citizens and integration of foreign citizens
+- The Ministry of Family Affairs, Integration and the Greater Region (MFI; ministère de la Famille, de l’Intégration et à la Grande Région) is in charge of matters such as family policy, social inclusion, solidarity, senior citizens and integration of foreign citizens

-- The ministry of Labour and Employment (MTE; ministère du Travail et de l’Emploi) through its Agency for the development of employment (ADEM; Agence pour le développement de l'emploi) cooperates with the ministry of Education, Children and Youth on matters related to vocational guidance and lifelong learning
+- The Ministry of Labour, Employment and the Social and Solidarity Economy (MTE; ministère du Travail, de l’Emploi et de l'Économie sociale et solidaire) through its Agency for the development of employment (ADEM; Agence pour le développement de l'emploi) cooperates with the Ministry of Education, Children and Youth on matters related to vocational guidance and lifelong learning

 - Municipalities are responsible for the offer of infrastructure and educational facilities for pre-primary and primary education.
 The teachers are appointed by the State, but municipalities are competent for these establishments' organisation, for the approval of school success plans, for school evaluation and for setting up schools' Plans for extracurricular education (PEP; Plan d'encadrement périscolaire – see article 5.1 Organisation of Primary Education).